kantamanidba/RDS_Oracle_Expdp_Impdp/README.md

 Step by step procedure for schema backup and restore accross the environments@AWS Oracle RDS.

-Below is the procedure for taking expdp backup at source(Usually at production):
+Below is the procedure for taking expdp backup at source(usually at production):

 ```
 declare